-TheWolverine - Michigan Wolverines Football Post-Game Podcast: Van Bergen And Borton
+TheWolverine - Michigan Wolverines Football Post-Game Podcast: Van Bergen and Borton

-Former Michigan defensive lineman Ryan Van Bergen talks about U-M's 42-25 win over Illinois, including the home team's unnerving comeback.
+Former Michigan defensive lineman Ryan Van Bergen looked at U-M's 28-21 loss at Penn State from every angle, and talks about it on the podcast.

-Van Bergen delves into the psychology of being up, 28-0, and what plays into allowing a team back in the game.
-He also discusses with senior editor John Borton the ongoing problem of turnovers, and how they could impact the big games dead ahead.
+Van Bergen and senior editor John Borton discuss it all — Michigan's devastating start to the game, its battle back to nearly tie, and the reasons it came up just short.
+Van Bergen also talks about the mental battle the Wolverines now face going forward.

 Here's what Van Bergen has to say…